MohammedTarek199994/products-backend/README.md

 # Products Back-end Using NodeJs::
-## Note:: Add product closed for security ...
+## Note:: Adding product closed for security on hosted site
 ### "E-Commerce" is a web application built with Node.js and Express, allowing users to manage and showcase products.
 It features product listing, addition, and updates while leveraging cloud storage for images.

 ## Products Page 👨‍💻 ::